 Sustainability and durability are strictly related to the monitoring of structures and the ability of the observer to deliver complete and efficient data for the object’s behaviour within time.
-Structural Health Monitoring is an inevitable part of geotechnical monitoring that ensures the regular health check-up of existing buildings, monuments, structures, dams, tunnels, etc.
+Structural Health Monitoring is an inevitable part of geotechnical monitoring that ensures the regular health check-ups of existing buildings, monuments, structures, dams, tunnels, etc.

 Encardio Moniterra Group is all set to bring about a revolution in sustainable structural deformation monitoring with its unique software – OPSIS.
-Let’s have a look into this incredible application that would be the real game-changer in this field.
+Let’s have a look into this incredible application that would be a real game-changer in this field.

 Figure 1: Laser Scanning Of A Tunnel

 Laser Scanning is a technique that automatically monitors and collects the data in real-time with 3-dimensional surface coordinates of an object in a normal grid.
-It is considered as a rapid and reliable surveying method as it collects data in a static, stop and go or kinematic mode.
+It is considered as a rapid and reliable surveying method as it collects data in a static, stop-and-go, or kinematic mode.
 The exported section profiles can be used to monitor deformations or displacements from the point where a cloud is produced.

 A Laser Scanner is an instrument developed to determine displacements or deformations of a surface.
 Within minutes, it collects a dense point cloud getting a full detailed description of the monitored object.